uvarc/rc-website/content/form/allocation-instructional.md

   </div>
   <div class="col form-item form-group">
      <div class="alert alert-warning">
         Instructional allocations come with 50GB of temporary project storage space.
-Data kept in the temporary project storage space will be automatically purged 2 weeks after the class ends unless the instructor requests an extension.
+Class data and service units will be automatically purged 2 weeks after the class ends unless the instructor requests an extension.
      	<a href="/education/rivanna-instructional/" target="_blank">Read the full policy and guide for instructors.</a>
      </div>
   </div>